 This content has been automatically translated from Ukrainian.

-SATA (Serial Advanced Technology Attachment) mode is one of the operating modes for connecting devices to a computer through the SATA interface.
-SATA is a data transfer standard between a hard disk drive array (HDD) or solid-state drive (SSD) devices and a computer motherboard.
+SATA (Serial Advanced Technology Attachment) mode is one of the operating modes for connecting devices to a computer via the SATA interface.
+SATA is a standard for data transfer between a hard disk drive (HDD) array or solid-state drive (SSD) devices and the computer's motherboard.

-SATA uses serial data transmission, which allows information to be transmitted one bit at a time.
-The SATA mode of operation determines the data transfer speed and functionality of the connected device.
+SATA uses serial data transmission, allowing information to be sent one bit at a time.
+The SATA operating mode determines the data transfer speed and capabilities of the connected device.

 The most common SATA modes include:

-- SATA 1.5 Gbps: This is the first version of SATA to transmit data at 1.5 gigabits per second (Gbps).
+- SATA 1.5 Gbps: This is the first version of SATA, which transfers data at a speed of 1.5 gigabits per second (Gbps).
 It was introduced in 2003.

-- SATA 3 Gbps: This version of SATA transmits data at 3 gigabits per second (Gbps) and was released in 2004.
+- SATA 3 Gbps: This version of SATA transfers data at a speed of 3 gigabits per second (Gbps) and was released in 2004.
 It is popular among older computers and devices.

-- SATA 6 Gbps: This is the most common SATA mode that supports a data transfer rate of 6 gigabits per second (Gbps).
-It was introduced in 2009 and provides fast data transmission for modern HDDs and SSDs.
+- SATA 6 Gbps: This is the most common SATA mode, which supports a data transfer speed of 6 gigabits per second (Gbps).
+It was introduced in 2009 and provides fast data transfer for modern HDDs and SSDs.

 This post doesn't have any additions from the author yet.